TelegramMessenger/Telegram-iOS/README.md

     }
     ```

-3. The binary distribution provides a special framework build in the `HockeySDKCrashOnly` folder of the distribution zip file, which only contains crash reporting functionality (also automatic sending crash reports only).
-You can use this to further slim down the binary size of your extensions.
+3. The binary distribution provides a special framework build in the `HockeySDKCrashOnly` or `HockeySDKCrashOnlyExtension` folder of the distribution zip file, which only contains crash reporting functionality (also automatic sending crash reports only).

 <a id="watchkit"></a>
-### 3.4 WatchKit Extensions
+### 3.4 WatchKit 1 Extensions

-The following points need to be considered to use HockeySDK with WatchKit Extensions:
+The following points need to be considered to use HockeySDK with WatchKit 1 Extensions:

 1. WatchKit extensions don't use regular `UIViewControllers` but rather `WKInterfaceController` subclasses.
 These have a different lifecycle than you might be used to.